tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-tezsign.md

 Link the keys stored on your TezSign device to TezBake's configuration using local aliases.

-Depending on the context of your setup, you will determine how to name your TezSign wallet aliases within TezBake itself.
+The alias you choose with `--key-alias` is the local Octez alias TezBake will load.
+Non-default aliases must later be listed in `configuration.additional_key_aliases`.

-When you're first switching to a new consensus key or to tz4 baking, you will already have a key called `baker`.
-This is the default key that always gets used in TezBake.
-In addition to this key, you will also import your consensus and companion keys, from TezSign.
-Once you are actively using your TezSign keys, you can then import the `consensus` key as the `baker` key as described below.
+- If you are first migrating to a new BLS/tz4 consensus key, keep your existing `baker` key in place and import the TezSign consensus key as `consensus`.

-If you're already baking using tz4 keys, it's recommended to alias your `consensus` key on the TezSign signer to the `baker` key.
+- If your BLS/tz4 TezSign consensus key is already active, import that consensus key as `baker`, because `baker` is the default key TezBake loads automatically.

-The desired end stake of your TezBake signing experience is to use `baker` for `consensus` and to use the TezSign backend directly (see below).
-This way there are no missing keys reported by `tezbake info`.
-You need to ensure the migration to this desired state is performed one step at a time, respecting the in-between states.
+The desired end state is to use `baker` for your active TezSign consensus key and `companion` for the DAL companion key.
+Move to that state one step at a time so the old active key keeps baking during the 3-cycle activation window.

 **Syntax:**